“So, what is the secret to a long, happy marriage?”

 Back at the wooden table, I see a young couple asking the very questions my wife and I have asked others for years in hope of discovering the “secret” to a happy marriage.
 But the truth is, there are no shortcuts, no easy ways to bliss.

-My wife and I look at each other across the table while the younger couple awaits our “peals of wisdom.”
-We smile at each other, knowing there is no way to ever fully describe what awaits them and where this journey will lead.
-We only hope that some day, they too, will be on the receiving end of this very conversation.
+My wife and I look at each other across the table while the younger couple awaits our “pearls of wisdom.”
+We smile at each other knowing there is no way to ever fully describe what awaits them and where this journey will lead.
+We only hope that someday they, too, will be on the receiving end of this very conversation.